Rick Nasheim

 Richard "Rick" Nasheim (born January 15, 1963) is a Canadian-Austrian professional ice hockey coach and a former professional ice hockey player.
-He has been serving as assistant coach of Austrian team Dornbirner EC since June 2017.
+He has been serving as scout for EHC Linz since June 2022.

 Playing career

 Nasheim spent the early stages of his career in his native Canada, playing for the Cowichan Valley Capitals in the BCJHL, followed by stints in the WHL with the Spokane Chiefs and Regina Pats.
 He then spent the 1985-86 season at the University of Regina.

 He began his pro career at German second-division side EHC Klostersee, but would spend almost the remainder of his playing days in Austria.
 He played a total of 13 years for VEU Feldkirch and also had stints at Swiss EHC Uzwil, and two other Austrian clubs Wiener EV and EHC Linz.
 In the course of his career he won five Austrian championships with Feldkirch and one with Linz.
 He also captured four Alpenliga titles as well as the 1997-98 European Hockey League championship in 1997-98.
 Nasheim retired in 2004.